Credentialed Transactions Developer Guide

 subsequentAuthStoredCredential

-If the payment information is COF information, Set to
+If the payment information is COF information, set the value to

 true